48productions/Simply-Love-SM5/README.md

 ## About

-Simply Spud is a StepMania/Outfox theme that focues on:
+Simply Spud is an ITGMania theme that focues on:
  * A balance of simplicity and stylistic flair
  * An intuitive menu design for casual players, with useful features for pro players

-A fork of Simply Love SM5, it adds more of flair and polish while sharing some of the original's simplistic charm and most of its core features for pro players.
-Other modifications were made to reduce stumbling points for new players
+While Simply Love SM5 (which this theme is based on) strives to include many useful features for veteran dance game players (and does a great job at doing this!), Simply Spud is focused on being accessible and easy to use for new players.
+An emphasis was especially placed on being ready for use at public arcades, conventions, etc. Though not as feature rich as Simply Love, Spud retains many of its core features for the players that use them.

 ## Screenshots